-Differences related to staffing costs previously estimated prior to start of school year, increased AP course offerings, increase in IT support needs for one-to-one student Chromebooks, offset by decrease in Seminar course offerings due to decrease in enrollment.
+Differences related to staffing costs previously estimated prior to the start of the school year, decreased AP course offerings, and increase in IT support needs.

 An explanation of how effective the specific actions were in making progress toward the goal.